KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/metadata.md

 # To simplify debugging/creating the regex, you can use https://regex101.com/
 X-Plasma-Runner-Match-Regex=^[a-z]+

-X-Plasma-Runner-Syntaxes=:q:,myrunner :q:
+X-Plasma-Runner-Syntaxes=:q:,myrunner :q:,otherprefix <more specific query>
-X-Plasma-Runner-Syntax-Descriptions=Description for example query, Description for example query with prefix
+X-Plasma-Runner-Syntax-Descriptions=Description for example query,Description for example query with prefix,Description for other prefix
 ```